-- Lowering of muscular bulk - if your blood glucose level remains elevated for a longer time.
+- Low muscular bulk - if your blood glucose level remains elevated for a longer time.
 Your body will break down fat and muscles for their energy requirement, thus loss of muscle mass and strength.
 It is more noticeable in type 1 than type 2 diabetes.

 - Unintended weight loss despite eating more - lowering of muscular bulk lead to sudden weight loss.

-- Unexplained frequent illness – high blood sugar compromised the immune system, thus chances for unexpected frequent illness.
+- Unexplained frequent illness – high blood sugar compromised the immune system, thus chances for unexpected, persistent illness.

-- More vulnerable to respiratory infections – compromised immune system pay the way for respiratory infection.
+- More vulnerable to respiratory infections – compromised immune system pays the way for a respiratory infection.

 - Pain, burning, tingling, or numbness in the feet - Elevated sugar can cause some diabetes complications well before you realize you have diabetes.
 One among them is mild nerve damage causing numbness in your feet.
 It usually starts in the feet and progresses upward.

-- Repeated oral-genital thrush - Genital thrush is characterized by redness, swelling, and itching on or around the penis/vulva, an unpleasant odor with white curd-like appearance between your penis/vagina and skin, and soreness during sex.
+- Repeated oral-genital thrush - Genital thrush is redness, swelling, and itching on or around the penis/vulva.
+And an unpleasant odor with white curd-like appearance between penis/vagina and skin.
+Also, soreness during sex.

 Diabetic ketoacidosis symptoms